johncannothearyou/johncanthearyou-ui/README.md

+# Quick Start

+You can easily run johncanthearyou-ui directly on your laptop or through containers

+- Local:
+  - Ensure `node` and `npm` are installed
+  - Run `npm clean-install` to reinstall dependencies
+  - Run `npm run dev` to start local development
+- Containerized:
+  - Ensure `docker` is installed and running
+  - Run `docker compose up -d` (make sure to use `sudo` if running on Linux)

+The application will now be running on `localhost:8081`

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.